Serving, Leading, Transforming

 Join us on the journey

-EMU wants to be intentional about faith-based, Christian engagement with the world.
-We want you to join us in changing the world to be a place with more compassion and care for the others, the environment and the world’s resources.
+EMU wants to be intentional about faith-based engagement with the world.
+We want you to join us in changing the world to be a place with more compassion and care for others, the environment and the world’s resources.

 EMU is home to students from all walks of life.
 While a portion of the student body attend Mennonite churches, over 70% of our student body comes from other faith traditions.
 More than 30 religious groups are represented on campus from all over the world.

 Mennonites at EMU have much in common with all Christians.
 Mennonites are distinctive among followers of Jesus in being among the group of “historic peace churches,” along with the Church of the Brethren and Quakers.

-We provide opportunities for worship in a variety of settings and styles and our students connect to local congregations of many denominations.
-We aim to provide opportunities for students, faculty and staff to explore and discuss faith together.
+We provide opportunities for worship and faith formation in a variety of settings and styles and our students connect to local faith communities and congregations of many types.
+We aim to provide opportunities for students, faculty and staff to explore and discuss faith and spiritual formation together.

 What does "Mennonite" mean?